ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 # Getting started with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}
 {: #gettingstarted}

 {{site.data.keyword.cloud}} {{site.data.keyword.ihsdbaas_full}} provides tamper-proof, enterprise cloud database environments with high availability for workloads with sensitive data.
-It offers a flexible and scalable platform that allows you to easily provision and manage your database of choice, without data security concerns.
+It offers a flexible and scalable platform that allows you to easily provision and manage your database of choice ({{site.data.keyword.postgresql}} and [{{site.data.keyword.mongodb}}](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-gettingstarted)), without data security concerns.
 {: shortdesc}

 For more information about the industry-leading data security level of {{site.data.keyword.ihsdbaas_postgresql_full}}, see [Securing your data in {{site.data.keyword.ihsdbaas_postgresql_full}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-data-security).